ERC4626-Alliance/ERC4626-Contracts/README.md

 - PeripheryPayments.approve(asset, vault, amount) approves the vault to spend asset of the router
 - ERC4626Router.depositToVault

-Max vault redeem (requires the router to have ERC-20 approval of the vault shares before calling OR use a self-permit):
+WETH vault redeem (requires the router to have ERC-20 approval of the vault shares before calling OR use a self-permit):
-- ERC4626Router.redeemMax
+- ERC4626Router.redeem *to* the router
+- PeripheryPayments.unwrapWETH9 *to* the user destination

 2 to 1 vault consolidation (requires ERC-20 approval of both source vault underlying assets OR self-permit):
 - ERC4626RouterBase.withdraw (or redeem) on vault A *to* the router